lhchandler4/Building-Full-Stack-Web-Apps/README.md

     - shows all the albums added so far
 -  @GetMapping("/albums/new")
     - add a new album to the site
+- @Getmapping("songs")
+    - shows all of the songs
+- @Getmapping("songs/new")
+    - can add a song to the songs page

 ## Directions
 - IntelliJ